Bjoerns-TB/M5Stack-COM-LoRaWAN-Network-Tester/README.md

 ![NACK Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/nack.jpg "Fig 2.
 NACK")

-Pushing button B will let you cycle through each spreadfactor.
 By pushig button C the display and LEDs will be turned off.
 Pushing button C again will turn them on.

 #### ACK
 #### (Acknowladge)
 "ACK" will perform the same test as NACK but it will request an ACK for every transmission.
 The RSSI and SNR values of the received packet will be shown on the display.
-Pushing button B will let you cycle through each spreadfactor.
 By pushig button C the display and LEDs will be turned off.
 Pushing button C again will turn them on.

 ![ACK Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/ack.jpg "Fig 3.
 ACK")

 #### MAN
 #### (Manual)
-"MAN" will send a LoRaWAN packet with ACK by pushing button C. Pushing button B will let you cycle through each spreadfactor.
+"MAN" will send a LoRaWAN packet with ACK by pushing button C.

 ![MAN Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/man.jpg "Fig 4.
 MAN")